Jeffrey Epstein's Political Connections Include A Tangled Web Of World Leaders

 Alexander Acosta

-Former Secretary of Labor Alexander Acosta signed off on Epstein’s plea deal in 2008 when he was the U.S. attorney overseeing South Florida.
-The non-prosecution agreement proved controversial and was criticized as overly lenient as it resolved the prosecution with Epstein only having to plead guilty to one charge of soliciting a minor for prostitution.
+Former Secretary of Labor Alexander Acosta signed off on Epstein’s plea deal in 2008 when he was the US attorney overseeing South Florida.
+The non-prosecution agreement proved controversial and was criticised as overly lenient as it resolved the prosecution with Epstein only having to plead guilty to one charge of soliciting a minor for prostitution.

 As a result of the plea deal, Epstein was sentenced to 18 months in prison, of which he served 13 largely on day release.
 While Epstein did have to register as a sex offender, the deal also granted immunity to “any potential co-conspirators,” reports the Washington Post.
 Following an in-depth investigation by the Miami Herald in 2018, the Justice Department used whether the federal prosecutors involved in Epstein’s case committed professional misconduct in offering the plea deal that they did.